Luc de Heusch

-Luc de Heusch (7 May 1927 – 7 August 2012) was a Belgian filmmaker, writer, and anthropologist, professor emeritus at the Free University of Brussels.
+Luc de Heusch (7 May 1927 – 7 August 2012) was a Belgian filmmaker, writer, and anthropologist, professor emeritus at the Université libre de Bruxelles.
 His 1967 film Thursday We Shall Sing Like Sunday was entered into the 5th Moscow International Film Festival.

 Life

 Luc de Heusch began his career in film in 1947 as assistant to Henri Storck.
 From 1949 to 1951 he lived in an artists' commune, the Ateliers du Marais.
 In 1951, under the pseudonym Luc Zangrie, he directed Perséphone, the only film produced by the CoBrA artistic movement.

-In 1953 and 1954 he carried out anthropological fieldwork in the Belgian Congo.
+In 1953 and 1954 he carried out anthropological fieldwork in the Belgian Congo and Ruanda-Urundi.
 Like Henri Storck and Charles Dekeukeleire, he also made documentary films about the Congo.